Shehab1001/Shehab1001/README.md

 - 🏢 I'm a Software Developer
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with .Net, JavaScript, and NodeJS, or anything related to web development.
+- 💬 Ask me about React, ASP.Net, JavaScript, and NodeJS, or anything related to web development.
 - ⚡ Fun Fact: I'm a tea enthusiast and my perfect day would start and end with a خربوش of tea.

 ### Connect with Me :